-And now let’s act as if a potter — I, the potter — develop an idea for a new shape, a new form, a new foot, a new edge, a new curve and a new physical texture, a new placing of slips on wetware which will create complex colour variations, a new visual texture, and a variable crystalline texture as well as the glossiness of the glaze which I am now developing as well.
-This is all creative drift, imaginative thinking and imaging, and schematic planning — in y mind as we say and felt with great emotion.
+And now let’s act as if a potter — I, the potter — develops an idea for a new shape, a new form, a new foot, a new edge, a new curve and a new physical texture, a new placing of slips on wetware which will create complex colour variations, a new visual texture, and a variable crystalline texture as well as the glossiness of the glaze which I am now developing as well.
+This is all creative drift, imaginative thinking and imaging, and schematic planning — in my mind as we say and feel with great emotion.

 I have not yet touched the clay.

 Do not ask me how I have these notions.
 I do not know!
 I begin to act, play with materials, slips and oxide-dipped paint brushes.
 This is all normal stuff when you make a pot.
 It takes a little while to play and concretise the thoughts.
 By a ‘little while’, it could be anywhere from a morning to a couple of days, to a couple of weeks, and painfully sometimes longer.
 But all being well, the notion that was present to me in the moment of imagining, thinking, and seeing what it was that I wanted to create, is still with me and has not dissipated.
 Practice renders this whole ordered mess increasingly trustworthy.

 Here I am, trying to figure out how to ask a question given that we live in a material world, and not the material world of the popular song in the 1980s in concert with consumerism and thing-possession materiality.
 But the material world of science, physicality, matter, mass, and subatomic particles, quanta and the energy related there to.